AnJunHao/pas/README.md

 ### Creating Promises

 Create a new Promise using the `New` function.
+The Promise is immediately ready.
 You can initialize it with an optional value.

 ```go
 import "github.com/AnJunHao/pas"